NathanRignall/ConsoleConnectFour/README.md

 # Console Connect Four c#

-This is a console based connect four application build in .Net 6
+This is a console based connect four application built in .Net 6 for an assignment.

 There are 4 local game modes, single player, two player, three player and four player.